 Come on brain!
 What’s the word for full.
 Wasn’t it something remotely related to saturated… and then you remember what you’ve read in this artilce and the words come out of your mouth..

 - “Danke.
 Ich … uh … ich bin total satt.”

 Anxiously you gaze at your plate … one second… 2 seconds… 3 seconds.
-Still no pile of mashed potatoes … and you start to realize that you made it.
-Thank god and thank you Word of the Day :).
+Still no new pile of mashed potatoes … and you start to realize that you made it.
+Thank you, word of the day!!

 - Bist du satt?

 Just like saturated, satt is also used in context of colors.
 Ein sattes grün is a rich deep green.

 And then, there are a number of idiomatic expressions with satt.
 But the idea of having enough of something is always pretty present, like here, for example.